 About the course

-The MSt in Celtic Studies is designed to give students the opportunity to concentrate on the study of aspects of the history and culture of Celtic peoples from antiquity to the present day.
-As well as core options in language, literature and linguistics, a wide range of optional subjects are available, including archaeology, art, history, and law.
+The MSt in Celtic Studies is designed to give students the opportunity to concentrate on the study of aspects of the history and culture of Celtic-speaking peoples from antiquity to the present day.
+Options in language, literature and linguistics form the core of the degree, while a range of optional subjects in these areas and beyond is also available.
 The MSt in Celtic Studies is suitable both for students wishing to proceed to a research degree and for those who wish to spend only one year at Oxford.

 This is a nine-month course designed to help those who already possess a good knowledge of Welsh, Irish or another Celtic language to acquire a grounding in areas of Celtic studies which were not part of their first degree course.
 Alternatively, it can be a path for those who wish to deepen their knowledge in a particular area of Celtic studies.